MPE

 9. INSPECTION AND TESTS

 All Goods manufactured by Seller are subject to Seller’s standard inspection and quality assurance processes and, if applicable, acceptance testing at Seller’s facility.
 Any additional requirements mutually agreed by the Parties, including, without limitation, Buyer’s source inspection or additional testing, are at Buyer’s sole expense.
 If Buyer requires inspection by Buyer at Seller’s place of manufacture, such inspection shall not unreasonably interfere with Seller’s operations.
 Seller shall give Buyer at least two (2) business days advance notice of availability of Goods for Buyer’s inspection.
-If Buyer fails to perform such inspection within three (3) business days after said notice is received, or such other period as agreed by Seller, inspection by Buyer shall be deemed to have been waived by Buyer.
+If Buyer fails to perform such inspection within three

 10. SAMPLES